Hardik-Sankhla/TaskTron/README.md

-# TaskTron
-Task Automator

 markdown
 Copy code
-# AutoTasker
+# TaskTron

+**Task Automator Web Application**

+## Overview

-AutoTasker is a web application designed to automate various tasks through voice commands.
-It includes features such as executing commands, sending emails, downloading YouTube videos and audio, and more.
+TaskTron is a powerful web application designed to automate a wide variety of tasks through both voice and text commands.
+The application offers features such as executing system commands, sending emails, downloading YouTube videos and audio, and more.
+With real-time server logs and status updates, TaskTron provides an efficient and interactive experience for users.

 ## Features

-- Execute system commands via voice
+- **Voice Command Execution**: Perform system commands via voice input.
-- Send emails with custom subjects and messages
+- **Email Automation**: Send emails with custom subjects and messages.
-- Download YouTube videos and audio
+- **YouTube Content Download**: Download videos and audio directly from YouTube.
-- Real-time server logs and status updates
+- **Real-Time Logs**: Monitor server logs and status updates in real-time.
-- User authentication and login
+- **User Authentication**: Secure login and authentication for users.

 ## Requirements